katiestar99/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 Common WinRM Issues
 -------------------
 Because WinRM has a wide range of configuration options, it can be difficult to setup and configure.
-Because of this complexity, issues that are shown by Ansible could in fact be issues with the host setup instead.
+Because of this complexity, issues that are shown by Assible could in fact be issues with the host setup instead.

 One easy way to determine whether a problem is a host issue is to